 Our business and operations, which primarily consist of lending money to customers in the form of loans, borrowing money from customers in the form of deposits and investing in securities, are sensitive to general business and economic conditions in the U.S. Uncertainty about the federal fiscal policymaking process, and the medium and long-term fiscal outlook of the federal government and U.S. economy, is a concern for businesses, consumers and investors in the U.S. Our business is also significantly affected by monetary and related policies of the U.S. government and its agencies.
-The Federal Reserve's recent unprecedented cuts to the federal funds interest rate in response to the COVID-19 pandemic may further impact our ability to attract deposits, generate attractive earnings through our investment portfolio, and negatively affect the value of our loans and other assets.
-If and when monetary policy changes lead to an increase in interest rates, it may also have an adverse effect on our business, financial condition and results of operations as it could reduce the demand for loans and affect the ability of our borrowers to repay their indebtedness subjecting us to potential loan losses.
+During the year ended December 31, 2022, the Federal Open Market Committee ("FOMC") of the Federal Reserve repeatedly raised their target benchmark interest rate in response to the ongoing inflationary environment in the United States, resulting in subsequent prime rate increases of 425 basis points between March and December of 2022.
+Further increases in market interest rates may have an adverse effect on our business, financial condition and results of operations as it could reduce the demand for loans and affect the ability of our borrowers to repay their indebtedness subjecting us to potential loan losses.
 Changes in any of these policies are beyond our control.
 Adverse economic conditions and government policy responses to such conditions could have a material adverse effect on our business, financial condition, results of operations and prospects.
 All of these factors are detrimental to our business, and the interplay between these factors can be complex and unpredictable.

 In addition, the inflationary outlook in the United States remains uncertain.
-The consumer price index increased 7 percent year-over-year in December 2021.
+Inflation, which at December 31, 2022, has been reported at the highest level in nearly 40 years, and could result in higher interest rates, which expose the Company to interest rate risk.
+In addition, higher interest rates could slow economic growth and lead to a recessionary environment, which could negatively impact the Company's growth, credit quality, net interest margin and its financial results.
 The risks to our business from inflation depends on the durability of the current inflationary pressures in our markets.
 Transitory increases in inflation are unlikely to have a material impact on our business or earnings.
 However, more persistent inflation could lead to tighter-than-expected monetary policy which could, in turn, increase the borrowings costs of our customers, making it more difficult for them to repay their loans or other obligations.
 High interest rates may be needed to tame persistent inflationary price pressures, which could also push down asset prices and weaken economic activity.
 A deterioration in economic conditions in the United States and our markets could result in an increase in loan delinquencies and non-performing assets, decreases in loan collateral values and a decrease in demand for our products and services, all of which, in turn, would adversely affect our business, financial condition and results of operations.